 2. Interdisciplinary General Education

-The license type is based on how long the user has been using a license.
+The license type is based on how long the user has been using the license.
 The price per year is decided depending on the length of the license.
-A 3-year license will be free of charge, and a 4-year license will cost.
+A three-year license will be free, but a four-year license will be paid for.

 3. Regulations or Systems

 The Higher Education Commission of India will have a board, an interim committee, an Academic Council, and a technical committee.
 The Prime Minister of India will chair the Interim Committee.
-There will be 14 members, seven of them elected from the general public.
+There will be 14 members, seven of whom will be elected by the general public.
 The Board will be in charge of all government universities.
 The Interim Committee will be in charge of the day-to-day running of the Board.

 4. Rationalized Institutional Architecture

 The NEP 2020 proposes a rationalized institutional architecture for the education system, ensuring that all institutions are aligned with the National Education Goals.
-Under this architecture, the National Higher Education Regulatory Authority (NHERA) will be the apex body for regulating all higher education institutions (except medical and legal colleges).
+Under this architecture, the National Higher Education Regulatory Authority (NHERA) will be in charge of regulating all colleges and universities that offer higher education, except for medical and law schools.

-The NHERA will take the place of the existing University Grants Commission (UGC), All India Council for Technical Education (AICTE), and National Council for Teacher Education (NCTE).
+The University Grants Commission (UGC), the All India Council for Technical Education (AICTE), and the National Council for Teacher Education (NCTE) will be replaced by the NHERA.

 The National Higher Education Regulatory Authority (NHERA) will be in charge of accreditation, quality assurance, and promoting research and innovation.
 NHERA and the National Accreditation Board (NAB) will work together to make sure that all higher education institutions (HEIs) are accredited.